Merano, Italy: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types C, F and L. Ensure that you find the necessary kind.
-Most adapters currently available are just plug changers and require your electronics to change the voltage themselves.
-If yours can't do that they could get destroyed.
-This one should be appropriate for most places.
+A plug adapter that supports outlet types C, F and L. Be sure to get the necessary type.
+Many adapters currently available are simply plug changers and expect your electronics to adjust the voltage themselves.
+If your electronics can't do that they could get destroyed.
+This one works in most countries.

 • Power bank for devices